 Opinion on transactions entered into electronically and electronic records by Juris and forwards, and is expected to launch inter-dealing clearing for INR interest rate swaps (IRS) and forward rate agreements (FRA) in the future.
-While clearing is currently voluntary, FEDAI has issued a circular requiring its members to clear their eligible USD-INR FX forwards through CCIL though the deadline has been postponed indefinitely.
+FX forwards mandatory clearing began in June 2014.